The Moment That Made Difficult Conversations Easier

 After that meeting, she went to her peers and bitterly complained about how unfair her new leader, Annie, was.Â

-I never recovered the chance to build trust with the rest of the team in that organization.
+I never recovered the chance to build trust with the rest of the team.

 And the CEO never recovered the chance to build trust with me.Â

-I left a year later, determined never to lead from fear of disapproval again.
+A year later, I left the organization, determined never to lead from fear of disapproval again.

-That experience taught me how damaging it is — to everyone involved — when a leader avoids conflict for years and then expects someone else to manage performance on their behalf.
+That experience taught me how damaging it is (to everyone involved) when a leader avoids conflict and then expects someone else to manage performance on their behalf.

-It also taught me how easy it is to override my intuition when I’m afraid of disappointing someone in authority.Â
+It also showed me how natural it seemed to override my intuition and my voice when I was afraid of disappointing someone in authority.Â

 1. GET TO KNOW YOUR SURVIVAL RESPONSE